 Planning Your Journey

 Many trains running on the Kintetsu Kyoto Line continue all the way to Nara, but some do not.
 You may have to change at Yamato-Saidaiji Station and then continue on for two stops to Kintetsu Nara Station.
-To find out if you need to transfer or not, use English language online route finders like Jorudan and Hyperdia.
+To find out if you need to transfer or not, use English language online route finders like Jorudan and Navitime.
 These are easy to use and the best way to plan your journey.

 Finding Your Train